Applying for an Improving Lives grant for

 1. Poverty

 Organisations need to demonstrate that their primary service users are experiencing poverty and that their funded activity aims to alleviate that poverty.
 For the purposes of our grant-making we align ourselves with the Joseph Rowntree Foundation definition of poverty ‘when your resources are well below your minimum needs.
 Poverty means struggling to pay for essentials and to participate in society'.
-Please see full guidelines for our definition of poverty and information on how we may evidence poverty.

 2. Geographical areas of interest